 What are your strengths?
 Your challenges?
 Who is currently involved?
-Is there a teacher who is continuing as an advisor from this year to next?
+Is there a teacher who will be the club’s advisor next year?
 How many graduating seniors currently lead the GSA?
 What about younger students in lower grades?
-Are students generally apathetic at your school about the GSA, or do you have a strong engaged base?
+Are students generally apathetic at your school about the GSA, or do you have an engaged base?

 Look around your GSA meetings.
 Think about the participants in your events this year, such as Day of Silence.
 Are there students who will be at school next year who are interested in a GSA leadership role?
 Maybe there are students in the GSA who would make great leaders, with some coaching and training, but they feel unsure or unaware of their own leadership potential.
-Remember that EVERY new member can potentially become a leader of your GSA!!
-Here are some steps for cultivating new leaders:
+Remember that EVERY new member can potentially become a leader of your GSA!

-Many GSA clubs are adopting a new strategy of selecting their new leadership in the middle of each school year, rather than at the beginning.
-The advantage of holding elections at the beginning of Spring semester is that your new leaders can then be trained and mentored by your outgoing leaders.
-And when the new school year starts in the Fall, your new leaders are already trained and practiced at being leaders, so they can hit the ground running.
+Many GSA clubs select their new leadership in the middle of each school year, rather than at the beginning.
+The advantage of holding elections at the beginning of Spring semester is that your new leaders can be trained and mentored by your outgoing leaders.
+And when the new school year starts, your new leaders are already trained and practiced at being leaders.

 Develop a mechanism for your outgoing leaders to train your incoming leaders.
 Here are some tips: